 alertcondition(condition, title, message)

-Creating and Configuring Real-time Price, Indicators, and Drawing Object TradingView Alerts
+Creating and Configuring Price, Indicators, Drawing and Strategy TradingView Alerts

 This section will be divided into 3 parts where we will describe how to create and edit each of the alert types: real time price, indicators, and drawing objects.
 Creation and configuration of these alerts follow similar steps.